Taiwan Resource Center for Chinese Studies (A Video Introduction)

 3. Enhancing global cultural substance and inclusiveness

-By the end of 2013, TRCCS will have established branches in the United States, Russia, United Kingdom, Germany, Latvia, Malaysia and Vietnam.
+By the end of 2014, the NCL will have established 12 centers in the United States, Russia, the United Kingdom, Germany, Latvia, Malaysia and Vietnam, the Netherlands, Czech Republic and Japan.
 In building up the Taiwan and Chinese studies resources at these centers, the NCL aims to jointly enrich local cultural substance with partner organizations.
 This collaborative process has also highlighted a strong interest in Chinese studies among non-Chinese communities.
 Even more encouraging has been the mutual appreciation and learning witnessed between different cultures and the significant progress it enables in replacing cultural conflict and opposition with reconciliation and peace.

 Contact Person：Leo Lin, International Cooperation Division